Portfolio & Forms

 Things to think about and include

 The following are guidelines to the three categories of Leadership in Environmental Sustainability used at TRU.
-They should be considered when preparing your presentation piece and your written reflection.
-Providing specific examples of your learning will enhance your application.
+They should be considered when preparing the presentation piece and the written reflection.
+Providing specific examples of learning will enhance students application.

 - Understanding historical and current issues pertaining to social, economic, environmental, political conditions that are relevant to sustainability

 - Demonstrate understanding of the pillars of sustainability in terms of integration.

 - Capacity to cope with ambiguity and uncertainty